Introduction

-This document covers what these security mechanisms are, how they are used, and when you should expect validation failure.
+This document describes RADIUS Authenticator Header and Message-Authenticator attribute, how they are used, and when to expect validation failure.

 Per RFC 2865, the Authenticator Header is 16 bytes long.
 When it is used in an Access-Request, it is called a Request Authenticator.
 When it is used in any kind of response, it is called a Response Authenticator.
 It is used for: